MaoZiming/papers/3-storage-systems/36-nfs.md

 - - To build a new FS, one just needs to define these “methods”
 - The framework will handle the rest
     - connecting sys calls to particular FS implementations
-    - performing generic functions common to all FS (e.g. caching) in a centralized manner
+    - performing generic functions common to all FS (e.g. caching)
     - and thus enabling multiple FS implementations to coexist in the same OS

 ## Problem